-While studies show that men (and boys) tend to be slightly more math inclined; however, this statistic can be beaten and here’s how to do it!
-(Note to folks who don’t know if they WANT to do something about it – mathematics is how everything works!!).
+While studies show that men (and boys) tend to be slightly more math inclined, this statistic can be beaten.
+And here’s how to do it!
+(Note to folks who don’t know if they WANT to do something about it – mathematics is how everything works!).

 Research shows babies as early as 4 months old have a number sense.
 With a little effort and change of paradigm from the education and family sector, more of these babies will be seen in future high school and college math classes.
 They will be a math person and LOVE it.